 Top tips for interviews that get to the Feelings

-“But how do I find emotional stories to write about?”
+“How do I find emotional stories to write about?”

 I get this question a lot.
 And the answer is simple, but not easy.

-Not only that… you need to ask the right questions.
+Not only that… you need to ask the right questions!

 The best, most emotionally compelling fundraising appeal letters I write almost always start with an interview.
 And there is an art, and a science, to conducting a good interview.